 According to Healthcare IT News, the annual growth rate of IT applications in the medical field is 7.4%.
 One of the most significant reasons for this growth is the convenience offered by Computer Physician Order Entry solutions.

 The HIPAA (Health Insurance Portability and Accountability Act) law was passed in 1996 to ensure that healthcare professionals adequately protect patients’ medical information, otherwise called PHI (Protected Health Information).
-HITECH is an update of the HIPAA regulations that covers the electronic aspect of the medical records processing and transfer.
+HITECH is an update of the HIPAA regulations that covers the electronic aspect of medical records processing and transfer.

 The security rule clarifies the guidelines for ensuring PHI security.
 It breaks down the security requirements into three major categories: